A Simple Story (novel): Composition and publication

+It was first published on 15 February 1791 by G. G. J. and J. Robinson, and went into a second edition that March.

 Major themes

-The book touches on issues including the education of women, Catholicism, sensibility, and gender roles.

-The book thematizes a problem of women's education, highlighting the differences between the academic educations that men receive and the emphasis on personal appearance and sensibility in women's education.
+The novel thematizes a problem of women's education in the period, highlighting the differences between the academic educations that men receive and the emphasis on personal appearance and sensibility in women's education.
 The character of Miss Milner represents what Inchbald saw as the current social norm for women's "fashionable" education, in which women were taught to use their bodies instead of their minds.
 The ending of the novel declares a moral lesson about women's education that links Miss Milner's unhappy ending and Matilda's happy one to the difference in their educations:

 [The reader] has beheld the pernicious effects of an improper education in the destiny which attended the unthinking Miss Milner.—On the opposite side, what may not be hoped from that school of prudence—though of adversity—in which Matilda was bred?